afgeloo/Final_Invitation/README.md

 #  👻 Final Invitation

-An immersive journey that intertwines intricate horror storytelling with advanced mobile game application development.
+An immersive journey that intertwines intricate horror storytelling with mobile game application development.

 ### ℹ️ About the Project
 This repository contains the project entry made for the Application Development Exhibit in Pamantasan ng Lungsod ng Maynila 2024.